Ellariel/mango_hybit/README.md

 ## The multi-agent system explained

-The multi-agent system (MAS) is located in `mosaik_agents.py`.
+The multi-agent system simulator (MASS) is located in `mosaik_agents.py`.
 It contains the entry point for starting the MAS.
-Apart from the class `MosaikAgents` which implements [mosaik-high-level-api](https://mosaik.readthedocs.io/en/latest/mosaik-api/high-level.html), there is also a class `MosaikAgent` which supports the communication between mosaik and MAS itself.
+Apart from the class `MosaikAgents` which implements [mosaik-high-level-api](https://mosaik.readthedocs.io/en/latest/mosaik-api/high-level.html), there is also a class `MosaikAgent` which supports the communication between the mosaik and MASS itself.

-MAS consists of several `Agent`'s, one for each modeled entity and one for each modeled power cell.
+MASS in the general case consists of several `Agent`'s, one for each modeled entity (power unit) and one for each modeled power cell.
 For simplicity, all agents run in the same mango container.

 The following diagram describes the message exchange between the agents during every mosaik step.